popgenDK/courses/README.md

 # courses
-add a folder for each course.
+Each folder is a different course